oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share/create-share.md

     ![Create heap table.](images/create-heap-table.png)

-## Task 4: Add a Table to the Data Share
+## Task 3: Add a Table to the Data Share

-1. Add the `custsales` table to the data share.
+1. Add the `custsales` table to the `demo_share` data share.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon in the Worksheet toolbar.

     ```
     <copy>
     BEGIN
     DBMS_SHARE.ADD_TO_SHARE(
         share_name=>'demo_share',
-        owner=> 'ADMIN',
+        owner=> 'share_provider',
         table_name=> 'custsales',
         share_table_name=> 'custsales');
     END;